uplimit/course-intermediate-sql/README.md

 # Intermediate-sql package

-Run an SQL query for the "Intermediate SQL Course" using isqlc.
+Run an SQL query for the "Intermediate SQL Course" using sql_course package.

 ## Install